-- If my appeal is denied is that the final decision?
+- What happens if my appeal is denied is that the final decision?

 Understanding Unemployment Insurance Appeals

-- Failing to Meet the Earnings Requirements.
-To qualify for benefits in California you must have earned a minimum amount in wages during a 12-month stretch called the “base period.”
+To qualify for benefits in California, you must have earned a minimum amount in wages during a 12-month stretch called the “base period.”

-- Terminations for Misconduct.
 Under California law, you will be denied benefits if you were fired for misconduct.
-Misconduct is defined quite narrowly and to be disqualified for misconduct, you must have committed a substantial breach of a material duty you owed to your employer.
+Misconduct is defined quite narrowly, and to be disqualified for misconduct, you must have committed a substantial breach of a material duty you owed to your employer.
 The misconduct must demonstrate a willful or reckless disregard of your obligations and have a tendency to harm your employer’s interests.
-Simple mistakes, carelessness, or poor performance generally will not qualify as misconduct regardless of your employer’s definition.
-Insubordination, tardiness, ongoing absenteeism, theft, damaging the goodwill of the company and competing with the company can all be sufficient types of misconduct to deny benefits.

-- Voluntarily Quitting your last job without a compelling reason.
 To collect unemployment, you must be out of work through no fault of your own.
-Therefore if you voluntarily quit your job, without good cause, you may be denied benefits.
+Therefore, if you voluntarily quit your job, without good cause, you may be denied benefits.
 Good cause means a compelling work or personal reason that would have caused someone who truly wanted to keep the job to quit.
-If you quit because your employer fails to pay you, sexually harasses you, or, requires you to break the law such circumstances would tend to support the fact your quitting was not “voluntary”.
+If you quit because your employer fails to pay you, sexually harasses you, or requires you to break the law, such circumstances would tend to support the fact your quitting was not “voluntary.”

 Attorney Evan A. Gould has also represented individuals who have received Notices of Overpayment by the EDD due to allegations of mistake or fraud.
 In such cases, you may be asked to repay large amounts of money you may not have rightfully received.
 If you have received one of these notices, contact our office so we help you to resolve any errors that were made or help to negotiate a repayment plan that is workable for you.

-In the course of meeting with our clients, we often discover facts that may support claims against an employer for wrongful termination, discrimination, retaliation and other wrongful employer conduct.
-Based on such information we may be able to assert such claims on your behalf against your former employer and help you to recover substantial damages.
+In the course of meeting with our clients, we often discover facts that may support claims against an employer for wrongful termination, discrimination, retaliation, and other wrongful employer conduct.
+Based on such information, we may be able to assert claims on your behalf against your former employer and help you recover damages.